talhasiddik/urdu-english-seq2seq-translation/README.md

 - Test set

 The performance demonstrates the model's ability to learn translation patterns between Urdu and English, with attention mechanisms helping to align words and phrases between the two languages.

+### ⚠️ Disclaimer
+This project is for educational purposes only.

+### 🙋‍♂️ Author
+Talha Siddik

+## Citation

+If you use this project in your research or work, please cite it appropriately.
+See [CITATION.md](CITATION.md) for citation formats.

+## Plagiarism Policy

+This project maintains a strict plagiarism policy.
+All code and research implemented are original work unless explicitly stated.
+For more details, see [PLAGIARISM_POLICY.md](PLAGIARISM_POLICY.md).

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.